A metriplectic formulation of polarized radiative transfer: Introduction to the metriplectic formalism

 \section{Introduction to the metriplectic formalism}

-The metriplectic formalism \cite{Kaufman1982, Kaufman1984, Morrison1984, Morrison1986, Grmela1984, Grmela1985} provides a framework for the description of systems that contain both Hamiltonian and dissipative parts.
+The metriplectic formalism \cite{Kaufman1982, Kaufman1984, Morrison1984, Morrison1984b, Morrison1986, Grmela1984, Grmela1985} provides a framework for the description of systems that contain both Hamiltonian and dissipative parts.
 The Hamiltonian part of the evolution of such a system is determined by a Poisson bracket $\pbra{\cdot}{\cdot}$ and the Hamiltonian functional $\fh$, which is usually related to the total energy of the system and which stays constant in time.
 The dissipative part of the evolution is determined by a metric bracket $\mbra{\cdot}{\cdot}$ and an entropy functional $\fs$ that evolves monotonically in time.
 The purpose of this section is to give an abstract outline of this formalism.
+Next, we describe the metriplectic framework in more detail.
+The presentation follows \cite{Morrison1986}.